Johns Model of Reflection explained

-This article provides a practical explanation of Johns Model of Reflection.
-After reading this article, you’ll understand the basics of this powerful experiential learning and reflective practice tool.
+Johns Model of Reflection: this article provides a practical explanation of Johns Model of Reflection.
+This article contains the definition of Johns Model of Reflection, an example in healthcare and a step-by-step plan to start yourself.
+After reading this article, you’ll understand the basics of this experiential learning and reflective practice tool.
+Enjoy reading!

 What is Johns Model of Reflection?